Minifixio/ID2223-project/README.md

 # Project Overview: Dynamic Spotify User Recommender System

-This project demonstrates a **dynamic recommendation system** for Spotify users, built using a **two-tower deep learning architecture**, **Hopsworks Feature Store**, and an interactive **Gradio web application**.
-It incorporates various advanced machine learning and data engineering techniques to deliver personalized user recommendations, while continuously updating the recommendation model and database with new data.
-Below is an overview of the project's key components, workflows, and code snippets.
+This project demonstrates a **dynamic recommendation system** for Spotify users, built using a **multi-embedding deep learning architecture (Torch-based)**, **Hopsworks Feature Store**, and an interactive **Gradio web application**.
+The project uses advanced machine learning and data engineering techniques to deliver personalized user recommendations.
+The recommendation model and database are continuously updated with new data to ensure adaptability and improved personalization.

-## Project architecture diagram
+## Project Architecture Diagram
 [![Project Architecture](./documentation/project-architecture-v2.png)](./documentation/project-architecture-v2.png)

-## Project parts
+## Key Components

 ### 1. **Dataset and Feature Store Integration**

-The system is powered by a **dataset of Spotify profile IDs**, sourced from **Hugging Face**.
-This dataset contains many different users' profile data, which is processed to generate user embeddings.
-These embeddings are stored in the **Feature Store** of **Hopsworks**, a centralized data storage and feature management system that serves as the foundation of our recommendation engine.
-The user embeddings include data such as user preferences across genres, artists, playlists, and release years.
+The recommendation system uses a **dataset of Spotify profile IDs** sourced from **Hugging Face**.
+This dataset contains diverse user profile data, which is processed into embeddings for user preferences.
+These embeddings are stored in the **Hopsworks Feature Store**, providing a centralized repository of user data.

-**Code Example:** In the model retrieval notebook, the following code fetches the user embeddings from the feature store:
+The user embeddings are processed to include data on **genres, artists, playlists, and release years**.
+These embeddings are later retrieved for model training and inference.

+**Code Example: Retrieving User Embeddings**
 ```python
 user_embeddings_fg = fs.get_feature_group(
     name='spotify_user_embeddings',